• Skip to main content

 • Scrubs performed: Litigious Patient, Bankruptcy, USPS Change of Address.

-• Unlike other agencies, accounts purchased from Kinum never expire.
+• Unlike other agencies, accounts purchased from us never expire.
 But majority of AthenaHealth clients are setup on a “Pay-as-you-go” basis so you won’t have to setup anything in advance.

 Collections Calls by a debt collector (also called the Collect – Step 3)

-• No upfront cost, Kinum charges only if it collects.
+• No upfront cost, we charge only if we collect.

 • 40% contingency fees.